 -Spread 1/3 cup or so of the non-dairy topping on the bottom of the mold.
 Add, 1/3 of your fruit.
 Top off with the larger pieces of pound cake that have been dipped lightly into the reserved juice.
-Sprinkle with half of the nuts.-Repeat the layering one more time ending with the nuts.
+Sprinkle with half of the nuts.

 -Using your Tupperware lid, burp according to the instructions on the video till you have a very flat, almost concave lid.
 Place in the refrigerator for at least 1/2 hour.